django-ftl/django-ftl/docs/api/bundle.rst

 If a message is missing entirely, for instance, you will get ``'???'`` returned from ``Bundle.format`` rather than an exception (but the error will be logged).
-If the message is missing from the requested locale, but available in the default, the default will be used (but you will still get an error logged).
+If the message is missing from the requested locale, but available in the default locale, the default will be used (but you will still get an error logged).

 There are some places where django-ftl does throw exceptions, however.
 These
 include: